NUR - Nursing

 NUR 260 Dysrhythmia Interpretation (2-.5-2)

-Offered Fall, Spring and Summer Semesters
+Offered Fall, Spring, and Summer Semesters

-Prerequisite: RN or permission of instructor
+Prerequisite: RN or Instructor Consent

 This course facilitates the development of the nurse’s competence in interpretation of normal and abnormal EKG rhythms and includes life-threatening dysrhythmias.